cloudnative-pg/cloudnative-pg/docs/src/postgresql_conf.md

     Refer to the PostgreSQL documentation for
     [more information on the available parameters](https://www.postgresql.org/docs/current/runtime-config.html),
     also known as GUC (Grand Unified Configuration).
+    Please note that CNPG accept only strings for the PostgreSQL parameters.

 The content of `custom.conf` is automatically generated and maintained by the operator by applying the following sections in this order: